 - describing how to make latkes,

-My second career was as a full time parent – not only to my daughter Shannon, but through my volunteer roles as PTO officer, room mother, Girl Scout leader, and enrichment class teacher, to a lot of other people’s children. - Respect the faithful school volunteers who are part of the “village” that raises your child in your absence.
+My second career was as a full time parent – not only to my daughter Shannon, but through my volunteer roles as a PTO officer, room mother, Girl Scout leader, and enrichment class teacher, to a lot of other people’s children as well. - Respect the faithful school volunteers who are part of the “village” that raises your child in your absence.

 Tucked into my empty-nest when my daughter set off on her first career, I got the kick-start from my sister Marie to get busy on the book series.
 Together we applied for a grant from the Kentucky Foundation for Women to cover mostly travel costs for us to get started.
 Without KFW’s initial support, I’d still be envisioning instead of writing.